dudeNumber4/powershell-time-tracker/README.md

 * ClockIn.
 Start timing a task.
 Comment optional.
 * ClockOut.
 Stop a task in progress.
 Comment optional.
 Comment at ClockOut will overwrite ClockIn comment.
 * ClockWeekHours.
 Report hours for current week (Sunday - Saturday)
+* ClockLastWeekHours.
+Report hours for last week (Sunday - Saturday starting at the Sunday prior to last).
+I found myself needing this when working on the weekend.
 * ClockWeekCommented.
 Report hours and comments for tasks this week that include comments.
 I use this (I add comments) for tasks that I consider a separate "category."
 * ClockStatus.
 Report current task and hours taken so far.